 Looking US Economy, hiring has picked-up.
 Unemployment rate have dropped in months of December.
-Which implies, more number of H1B Visa application will be filed during first week of April.
+Which implies, more number of H1B Visa to USA application will be filed during first week of April.

 In this blog post you find answers to following questions about H1B Visa FY 2014

 - Can you explain H1B Visa Application Process?

 - What is the total H1B Visa Cap Count?

 - How long to get H1B Application Approved?

 Is it possible for an employee to self-file H1B visa and what is H1B visa filing date?